hf4Academic/hf4Academic.github.io/README.md

-# This repo is forked from linyankai (linyankai.github.io)
+# Thanks for the template from linyankai (linyankai.github.io)
 # changhuapei.github.io